jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 Oops.
 While the signature of `peek` promises a `null` return when the stack is empty, the implementation forgets to deal with that case and blows up.

-Let's imagine that our stack was released out into the wild and we learned about this problem via a bug report.
+Let's imagine that our stack was released out into the wild, and we learned about this problem via a bug report.
 A good approach to fixing bugs is to try and reproduce the bug with a (failing) test, and then fix the problem and see that all tests pass.